Fresh Tulsi Tea aka Holy Basil, will help you to find your inner peace and balance.

 You can make tulsi tea with fresh leaves or dried leaves.

-Besides you can choose to make this tea by including more ingredients to prepare a detox tea, just the way I did here with the herbal tea mixture.
+Besides, you can decide to make this tea by including more ingredients to prepare a detox tea, just the way I did here with the herbal tea mixture.

 There are about 4 Tulsi varieties out there.